pelithne/adls-logto-eventhub/instructions.md

 * --message-retention: Number of days to retain events for this Event Hub, value should be 1 to 7 days.

-* --partition-count: Number of partitions created for the Event Hub, value should be 2 to 32 days.
+* --partition-count: Number of partitions created for the Event Hub, value should be 2 to 32.

 ## ADLS Gen1